voxpupuli/puppet-jira/README.md

 #####`$dbtype`

 Database type, defaults to 'postgres72'.
 Can be 'postgres72', 'mysql' or 'oracle10g'.
+Atlassian only supports Oracle 11g, even so this value should be as documented here.

 #####`$poolsize`

 The connection pool size to the database, defaults to 20

 #####`$dburl`
-This parameter is not required nor do we recomend setting it.
+This parameter is not required nor do we recommend setting it.
 However it can be used to customize the database connection string.

 #####`$enable_connection_pooling`